8bitplus

 “What is a Supergun?”
 I hear you ask.
-A Supergun (or Supernova as they are sometimes known) is a device that allows arcade games to be played on a home TV without the need for a large arcade cabinet.
+A Supergun is a device that allows arcade games to be played on a home TV rather than needing a large arcade cabinet.
 Essentially it contains all the arcade wiring and power supply in one small package.
-Superguns is very useful for testing jamma board or when doing repairs.
+Having a supergun is very useful for testing jamma board or when doing repairs.
 They are available to buy on place like ebay, but they are mainly the cheaper and less reliable versions.
 At the other end of the range is the professionally made ones that can cost £150 or more.
 So I decided to make my own.

 Some systems like the Neo-Geo MVS have no need for the -5v, but its required in most jamma games.